Potential superpower: China

-But some have questioned how long this pace of economic growth could continue, with emphasis placed not only on China's very large but ageing and shrinking population of over 1.4 billion, but also long-term effects of pollution within the country that have accumulated during its fast pace of industrialisation.
-The damage to the country's environment has been extremely costly, mostly due to an inability of poor regions to afford environmental regulations, but also a broader freshwater crisis stemming from inefficient management, pollution, and climate change.
-China also has yet to prove attractive to skilled immigration from outside the country in the same way other countries like the United States have.
+However, some have questioned how long the pace of China's economic growth can continue, with emphasis placed not only on the country's very large but ageing and shrinking population of over 1.4 billion, but also the long-term effects of pollution that have accumulated during China's rapid industrialisation.
+Also, China has yet to prove attractive to skilled immigration from outside the country to the same extent as the United States and other countries.
 A supposed lack of soft power is another aspect of contention to China's status as a potential superpower.

-The United States military planners considers China as the US' most capable and formidable adversary.
-There has been argument that its ties with Russia and Central Asia could see the Shanghai Cooperation Organisation become the "NATO of the East".
-It has also been argued that American absence from the Indo-Pacific region during the war on terror has allowed the Chinese to actively challenge the United States as the pre-eminent power in the region.
-But others have argued that China is still surrounded by potentially hostile nations, and lacks the friends or allies necessary for it to truly compete with the United States.
+The U.S. military considers China to be the most capable and formidable adversary of the United States.
+Political scientists and others have argued that China's ties with Russia and Central Asia could see the Shanghai Cooperation Organisation become the "NATO of the East".
+It has also been argued that the absence of the U.S. from the Indo-Pacific region during the early-2000s war on terror has allowed the Chinese to actively challenge the United States as the pre-eminent power in the region.
+Still others have stressed that China is still surrounded by potentially hostile nations and that it lacks the friends and allies necessary for it to truly compete with the United States.

+Other candidates

+The following countries have significantly less academic backing behind claims to potential superpower status, but have still seen discussion of the possibility.

+Brazil

+The Federative Republic of Brazil has seen limited discussion among authorities regarding its potential as a superpower.

+Writing for The Diplomatic Courier, former British Ambassador to Brazil, Peter Collecott, identifies that Brazil's recognition as a potential superpower largely stems from its own national identity and ambition.
+Collecott points out that for the past two hundred years Brazil has sought to emerge as a serious global economic and political power, a position "that [Brazil] instinctively feels is her due."
+However, Collecott also argues that while Brazil has certainly fulfilled some of its aspirations and finally started to gain the international recognition it deserves, it perhaps won't quite emerge as a superpower; instead, its current position as an emerging power will allow Brazil to shape the future with more realistic aspirations.